-With kids stuck at home this summer, you’ve probably already started hearing that familiar refrain, What can I do?
+With kids on winter break, you’ve probably already started hearing that familiar refrain, What can I do?

-But at some point, you’ll want to find an activity that does NOT involve screen time, or even school work.
+And at some point, you’ll probably want to find an activity that does NOT involve screen time.

 Here are some ideas to get the creative juices flowing.
 As you browse these, you’ll have to keep in mind your children’s ages and skill levels, how well they work/play together, and how much supervision they need (and you have time for).
 Use our list as a starting point, and adapt as needed for your own family.